Balancing the Pros and Cons of Managing a Remote Team

 That’s why remote managers need to work extra hard to make culture real for remote employees.
 Sims (and I, but I’m biased) recommends using video conferencing, web apps and other tools to help remote teams build a positive culture.

 “It can be tough for employees to build work relationships in a remote work environment.
 Having a strong culture can be important to a business, especially to a new startup.
 To overcome this, we use tools like Slack and Google Hangouts where our employees can frequently communicate with one another.
-Additionally, we have weekly video conferences where everyone can get to know each other a little better.
+Additionally, we have weekly video conferencing calls where everyone can get to know each other a little better.
 Our business requires a ton of team collaboration, and bridging the gap between our remote employees has been imperative to our success.”

 Informal engagement — what onsite teams would call water cooler talk or scuttlebutt — is something that you’ll have to make an effort to foster.
 But it can be done, according to Fiona Adler, the founder of Actioned, a productivity app for remote teams.